How we use your information

 - people who notify under the Data Protection Act;

-- people who apply for a grant under the ICO Grants Programme;
+- people who apply for a grant under the ICO Grants Programme; and

 - job applicants and our current and former employees.